How do I file a petition for expungement?

 What is the fee to file the petition?

 If the petition is for a case with a disposition of acquittal, dismissal, PBJ, nolle prosequi, stet or not criminally responsible, then there is no fee to file the petition.

 If the petition is for a case with a guilty disposition, then there is a $30 filing fee for each case.
 This fee is not refundable, even if your petition is denied.
 You may ask the judge to waive (excuse) the fee due to financial hardship.
-The form can be found here.
+The form can be found on the Maryland Courts website.

 After you have filed for expungement, and the court has given a copy of the filing to the State’s Attorney, the State’s Attorney has 30 days to file an objection to your petition.
 You may have a hearing depending on whether the State’s Attorney objects to your petition.
 Learn more about the expungement process.

 Frequently Asked Questions

 Do I need an attorney?
 An attorney is not required for you to file a petition for expungement.
 However, it may be useful to consult with an attorney if you have questions about your situation.